-In the past year, the Department’s disparate components have again continued their efforts to implement the requirements of the Plain Writing Act by writing and revising documents intended for the public to be more clear, concise, meaningful and well-organized.
+In the past year, the Department’s various components have continued to implement the requirements of the Plain Writing Act by writing and revising documents intended for the public to be more clear, concise, meaningful and well-organized.

-The Department’s law enforcement bureaus and offices, boards and divisions vary considerably in their missions and structures, and therefore the Department has continued to rely on each component’s leadership to determine which of their documents comply with the Act, or need to be revised, as well as which employees need Plain Language training.
+The Department’s law enforcement bureaus and offices, boards and divisions vary considerably in their missions and structures; therefore, the Department has continued to rely on each component’s leadership to determine which of their documents comply with the Act, or need to be revised, as well as which employees need Plain Language training.

-In a continued reflection of the diverse and decentralized process being employed by the Department in implementing the Act, we list here a sampling of Plain Writing activities of a number of components.
+In a continued reflection of the diverse and decentralized process employed by the Department in implementing the Act, here is a sample of Plain Writing activities from a number of components.

 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)